mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 [Docker Engine](https://www.docker.com/) to test and build any application.

 Docker is an open-source project that has predefined images you can use to run applications in independent "containers."
-These container are run in a single Linux instance.
+These containers run in a single Linux instance.
 [Docker Hub](https://hub.docker.com/) is a database of pre-built images you can use to test and build your applications.